gianwario/Counterfactual-Prompts-Dataset/README.md

-# Counterfactual Prompt Pairs Dataset Card
+# SCOPE: Counterfactual Prompt Pairs Dataset Card

 ## Dataset Summary

-This dataset contains **counterfactual prompt pairs** designed to evaluate **bias, robustness, and fairness** in Large Language Models (LLMs).
+This dataset (SCOPE: Stereotype-COnditioned Prompts for Evaluation) contains **counterfactual prompt pairs** designed to evaluate **bias, robustness, and fairness** in Large Language Models (LLMs).
 For each combination of **bias type**, **intent**, and **semantic topic**, the dataset provides **20 aligned counterfactual pairs** (40 sentences), each pair containing prompts identical except for the **sensitive group attribute**.

 The dataset supports research on (not limited to):